hoangnguyen2809/hoangnguyen2809.github.io/_posts/2024-08-07-server-overflow.md

   <img src='/images/exploit1file.png'>

   - The shellcode is put at the end of badfile.
-  - The size of the shellcode in this 32-bit version is 136 bytes, so we can tell that the shellcode is located within the offset [381-517]
+  - The size of the shellcode in this 32-bit version is 136 bytes (generate shellcode and check its size using `ls -l`), so we can tell that the shellcode is located within the offset [381-517]
   - We want to replace the original return address that is located at offset[116-120] with our desired return address.
   - Since the first address we can jump to is 0xffffd488+8, any number within range[8-265] will work well in our case.
 I chose 200.